-Auctions are the main instrument for promoting renewable electricity in Uruguay, whereby the government-owned national electric company (UTE) awards power purchase agreements (PPAs) to successful bidders.
+Auctions are the main instrument for promoting renewable electricity in Uruguay, whereby the governmentowned national electric company (UTE) awards power purchase agreements (PPAs) to successful bidders.

 - Wind.
 From no large-scale wind energy in Uruguay before 2008, the country now has an installed capacity of 1,506 MW. - Solar.
 The use of solar energy conversion technology has undergone significant development.
-At the time of writing there are 19 large-scale photovoltaic plants, with a total capacity of around 229 MW. - Bioenergy plants.
+There are 19 large-scale photovoltaic plants, with a total capacity of around 229 MW. - Bioenergy plants.
 The development of energy production from non-traditional biomass occurred in parallel to the growth of forestry, pulp and agricultural production industries, and existing bioenergy plants in the country represent 9% of all installed energy capacity (425 MW).